 If you’re comfortable taking a larger amount of risk with your money, you might want to go for funds that have a higher volatility to give you the potential for higher returns.
 If so, funds with a higher risk profile could be more suitable for you.

 When a fund manager puts together a multi-asset fund, they hand-pick a mix of asset types to cater to a specific appetite for risk.
 Lower risk funds will typically be made up of cash and fixed interest assets.
-Higher risk funds will usually feature more shares/equities.
+Higher risk funds will often feature more shares/equities.

 With a school fees fund, you’re saving for a fixed amount so you may want to be cautious with the risk you take.
-Whereas with a ‘Ferrari’ fund, the return is more important than the money so you could afford go all-out adventurous here (one can dream, right?).
+Whereas with a ‘Ferrari’ fund, the return is more important than the money so you could afford to go all-out adventurous here (one can dream, right?).

 At the end of the day, it’s your money.
 You need to be fully aware of the risks involved so you can be comfortable with any risks that you decide to take.